 Memorized

-This usually sounds mechanical and is seldom uses or recommended.
-If you choose to memorize:
+This method usually sounds mechanical and is seldom used or recommended.
+If you choose to memorize, you should:

-How you deliver your speech is important as an audience may refuse to listen to your message at all if you do not use an effective presentation method given your purpose, audience, and context.
+How you deliver your speech is important, as an audience may refuse to listen if you do not use an effective presentation method suited to your purpose, audience, and context.
 The good news is that this skill can be learned.
-With practice, speaking effectively before an audience gets easier and more personally satisfying as you get back the energy generated by your speech from the audience.
+With practice, speaking effectively before an audience becomes easier and more personally satisfying as you feel the energy generated by your speech being reflected back by the audience.